da4all/da4all.github.io/_pages/understanding-data.md

 - How and why does data ethically matter?
 - What critical habits toward data are important to develop?
 - What rhetorical dimensions of data need to be considered?
 - What is data advocacy?
-And how can we do data advocacy ethically and responsibly?
+And how can we think rhetorically about data advocacy and do data advocacy ethically and responsibly?
   <br>

 <div class ="projects">